Robert Butkin: Career

 Butkin was a professor at the University of Tulsa College of Law.
 Butkin drafted legislation that created Oklahoma's College Savings Plan, and co-chairing the effort to pass two state constitutional amendments that now allow public Oklahoma universities to engage in technology-transfer and commercial development of their own ideas.
 He also co-chaired the successful effort that created a permanent constitutional trust fund for tobacco-settlement monies.
 Dean Butkin chaired Governor-elect Brad Henry's transition team, recruiting a bi-partisan group of business, civic and political leaders who assisted the governor in identifying key issues.
 He has served in various organizations including holding the presidency of the Southern State Treasurers Association.
 He chaired the Banking, Collateral and Cash Management Committee for the National Association of State Treasurers.

 Butkin also held the position of assistant attorney general for the state of Oklahoma and was an associate attorney with the Washington, D.C. law firm of Hogan and Hartson.

 Personal life

-Butkin has three daughters, Olivia Butkin, Julia Butkin, and Claire Butkin.
+Butkin has three daughters, Olivia, Julia, and Claire.